gazorby/fish-abbreviation-tips/README.md

 [![asciicast](https://asciinema.org/a/322043.svg)](https://asciinema.org/a/322043)

-Help you remembering abbreviations by displaying tips when you can use them
+Help you remembering abbreviations and aliases by displaying tips when you can use them

 ## 🚀 Install